What is the Building Retrofit Pilot?

 How will the Retrofit Pilot work?

 The Pilot will move away from classically competitive programmes to a more allocative approach.
-Funding will be calculated on a fair-share basis and using the same formulae for working out the WMCA’s Integrated Settlement quantum.
+Funding will be calculated on a fair-share basis and using the same formulae for working out the WMCA’s Integrated Settlement.
 Eligible organisations include Local Authorities, Housing Associations and Public Sector Organisations in the WMCA County (constituent metropolitan authorities).

 I want to learn more...